NixOS/rfcs/rfcs/0017-intensional-store.md

 Garbage collection needs to identify store paths that are not used by anything on any of the systems sharing the same store.
 Here we propose a simple mechanism for coordination, but any mechanism is acceptable.

-- a host with store write access decides to run garbage collection
+- A host with store write access decides to run garbage collection.
-- it checks that `.gc/running_gc` does not exist or contains a very old timestamp, and writes a unique number to `.gc/will_gc`
+- It checks that `.gc/running_gc` does not exist or contains a very old timestamp, and writes a unique number to `.gc/will_gc`.
-- after waiting long enough to prevent collisions (for example 10 seconds), it reads `.gc/will_gc` and verifies it contains the unique number it wrote
+- After waiting long enough to prevent collisions (for example 10 seconds), it reads `.gc/will_gc` and verifies it contains the unique number it wrote.
-- then it clears out `.gc` except for the files `.gc/will_gc` and adds the file `.gc/running_gc` containing the current timestamp
+- It clears out `.gc/` except for the file `.gc/will_gc` and adds the file `.gc/running_gc` containing the current timestamp.
+- While it waits for other hosts, it checks the Store for `$cas.m` files that don't have a matching `$cas`.
-- each host's store daemon monitors `.gc/running_gc` at some interval, for example 1 minute
+- Each host's store daemon monitors `.gc/running_gc` at some interval, for example 1 minute.
-- while this file exists, the daemon must record its required `$cas` entries, by creating 0-length files named `.gc/$cas`
+- While this file exists, the daemon must record its root `$cas` entries, by creating 0-length files named `.gc/$cas`.
-  - entries that are referenced in `nix-dependencies` don't have to be marked
-- the writer waits long enough for all the hosts to record their GC roots, for example 10 minutes
+- The writer waits long enough for all the hosts to record their GC roots, for example 10 minutes.
+- It verifies that `.gc/will_gc` still contains its unique number
-- after the wait period expired, the writer host scans for store paths that are not marked and not part of a marked entry's `nix-dependencies`.
-Each path is atomically moved to `.gc` and deleted
+- After the wait period expired, the writer host scans for store paths that are part of the own and other GC roots.
+Each `$cas` is atomically moved to `.gc` and deleted; `$cas.m` is also deleted.
+- The `$cas.m` files that still don't have their matching `$cas` are removed.
+Note that when installing, the `$cas.m` will appear shortly before `$cas` since everything is prepared.
-- finally, the writer host empties the `.gc` directory, leaving the `running_gc` file for last
+- Finally, the writer host empties the `.gc` directory, leaving the `running_gc` file for last.

 For a single-user installation or a non-shared Nix store, none of this is necessary, and the GC process remains unchanged, except for the new locations to search for GC roots.
 See next section.